Your organisation needs to win the race for relevance.

 You need to be able to sense, anticipate, and respond to changes in your customers’ needs.
 This will enable you to stop treating every customer interaction with you as if it were their first.

-You’ll start by organizing yourself around their profile, identifying more specific contextual opportunities to expand what you can cross-sell and upsell.
+You’ll start by organising yourself around their profile, identifying more specific contextual opportunities to expand what you can cross-sell and upsell.
 This will then prepare you to expand beyond commodity transactions by understanding the broader “job to be done.”
 You’ll be able to identify adjacencies you don’t currently serve and expand into those broader areas or more closely partner with an ecosystem, for example life interests, education, health, financial wellbeing.

 “What the employee wants hasn’t changed dramatically.
-They want to get their job done, know what’s going on with their organization, and advance in their career.
+They want to get their job done, know what’s going on with their organisation, and advance in their career.
 We learned not to let leadership hierarchy interfere.
 Let the leaders on the ground make the decisions best for them.”

 This means auditing who your customers are and what their needs are.
 You need to think about how you earn this data from your customers, as you are incrementally building trust.
 You need to integrate the data together to create useful insights.
 And then you need to share it across the right teams, often breaking down a historical culture of hoarding where people believe “information is power.”